From Local to Global: A Graph RAG Approach to Query-Focused Summarization: Methods

-The use of an LLM to ``extract'' descriptions of entities, relationships, and claims represented in source texts is already a form of abstractive summarization, relying on the LLM to create independently meaningful summaries of concepts that may be implied but not stated by the text itself (e.g., the presence of implied relationships).
-To convert all such instance-level summaries into single blocks of descriptive text for each graph element (i.e., entity node, relationship edge, and claim covariate) requires a further round of LLM summarization over matching groups of instances.
+The use of an LLM to extract entities, relationships, and claims is a form of abstractive summarization -- these are meaningful summaries of concepts that, in the case of relationships and claims, may not be explicitly stated in the text.
+The entity/relationship/claim extraction processes creates multiple instances of a single element because an element is typically detected and extracted multiple times across documents.

-A potential concern at this stage is that the LLM may not consistently extract references to the same entity in the same text format, resulting in duplicate entity elements and thus duplicate nodes in the entity graph.
-However, since all closely-related ``communities'' of entities will be detected and summarized in the following step, and given that LLMs can understand the common entity behind multiple name variations, our overall approach is resilient to such variations provided there is sufficient connectivity from all variations to a shared set of closely-related entities.
+In the final step of the knowledge graph extraction process, these instances of entities and relationships become individual nodes and edges in the graph.
+Entity descriptions are aggregated and summarized for each node and edge.
+Relationships are aggregated into graph edges, where the number of duplicates for a given relationship becomes edge weights.
+Claims are aggregated similarly.

-Overall, our use of rich descriptive text for homogeneous nodes in a potentially noisy graph structure is aligned with both the capabilities of LLMs and the needs of global, query-focused summarization.
-These qualities also differentiate our graph index from typical knowledge graphs, which rely on concise and consistent knowledge triples (subject, predicate, object) for downstream reasoning tasks.
+In this manuscript, our analysis uses exact string matching for \emph{entity matching} -- the task of reconciling different extracted names for the same entity~\citep{barlaug2021neural, christen2012data, elmagarmid2006duplicate}.
+However, softer matching approaches can be used with minor adjustments to prompts or code.
+Furthermore, GraphRAG is generally resilient to duplicate entities since duplicates are typically clustered together for summarization in subsequent steps.